McCarthy’s PR strategy on debt ceiling gets results

-Negotiators have yet to reach a deal and political dynamics could easily change depending on its final form – and a bumpy weekend in the talks pose another challenge for him.
+Negotiators have yet to reach a deal, political dynamics could easily change depending on its final form and a bumpy weekend in the talks pose another challenge for him.
 But McCarthy’s public relations strategy on the debt limit has seen results so far.

 McCarthy united his far-flung conference to pass a bill that paired a debt limit increase with spending cuts and other GOP priorities.
 Shortly after, President Biden backed away from his no-negotiations stance and invited McCarthy and other congressional leaders to meet — though the White House has continued to frame the talks as a negotiation on the budget separate from the debt limit.